scrcpy

 The preferred way is to install it via a package manager like choco.

-choco install adb # if we don't have it installed already
+choco install scrcpy choco install adb # if we don’t already have it installed

-Alternatively, we can download the binaries from the file and unzip them in a location.
-It will also be necessary to have adb (Android Debug Bridge) installed on your system.
+Alternatively, we can download the binaries from the file and extract them to a location.
+We will also need to have adb (Android Debug Bridge) installed on your system.

 We can install scrcpy using Homebrew with the following command: